 If you decide to start growing a Kentucky coffeetree in your garden, it will definitely make a one-of-a-kind statement.
 The tall tree offers large leaves with unusual coloration and large, woody, decorative pods.
 That said, if you want to plant Kentucky coffeetree in landscapes around your home, you’ll need to know something about the tree and its care.
 Read on for Kentucky coffeetree information.

 Kentucky Coffeetree Information

 The Kentucky coffeetree (Gymnocladus dioicus) is a unique deciduous tree, as you won’t find this combination of features on any other plant.
-Because of this, you’ll make a statement if you plant Kentucky coffeetree in landscapes near your home.
+It is because of this; you’ll make a statement if you plant Kentucky coffeetree in landscapes near your home.

 Since no two of these trees are shaped exactly alike, growing Kentucky coffeetree in landscapes will create a very different look than you get with more common trees.
-And growing a Kentucky coffeetree is easy in appropriate climates.
+Growing a Kentucky coffeetree is easy in appropriate climates.

 Growing a Kentucky Coffeetree

 If you are wondering how to grow Kentucky coffeetrees, you’ll want to know that they thrive in cooler areas.
-They grow best in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+They grow best in USDA plant hardiness zones 3 through 8.

 Kentucky Coffeetree Care

 This tree has few pest or insect issues.
 The main aspect of its care includes a light pruning during dormancy.
 You’ll also have to invest some time cleaning up this tree’s litter.
 The large seed pods drop in spring and the large leaves fall in autumn.